spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 In order to override the component, you need to know the Application configuration registration key.
 You can find its definition in the source project.
 There, you find the `Overridable` annotation is `applicationConfigView`.
-Then, in your `index.ts` file where your plugin object is defined, you would override that component in the `initialize` method.
+Then, in your `index.ts` file where you define your plugin object, you override that component in the `initialize` method.
 For example:

 ```javascript